Montana Individual Income Tax Instructional Booklet

 Historical Past-Year Versions of Montana Form 2 Instructions

-We have a total of two past-year versions of Form 2 Instructions in the TaxFormFinder archives, including for the previous tax year.
+We have a total of three past-year versions of Form 2 Instructions in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Montana Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.